 Being reared in the military I’ve lived all over.
 My Dad’s a happily retired, WWII pilot, and POW escapee, who also flew 108 Command missions in Vietnam.
 But having lived in the South, my biggest surprise was discovering the number of San Diego women who didn’t seem to mind San Diego’s openly casual, sexist bent.
 There’s definitely a Stepford Wife vibe here when it comes to women supporting men who don’t care about them.
 But more good news, it’s ebbing!

 I am happy Levin is getting more support both inside the community and nationally.
-We need Mike Levin to knock out the embarrassment of Darrell Issa, Duncan and Hunter and Dough Applegate’s, failure to respond.
+We need Mike Levin to knock out the embarrassment of Darrell Issa, Duncan and Hunter and Doug Applegate’s, failure to respond.

 So am particularly glad the, “Doug ran first so no one else should run,” mentality (which sounds as hollow as it was), is also going away.